loulai/Purr/README.md

 ruby Purr.rb
 ```

 Stroke your keyboard from left to right.
-Make sure you hit enter at the end of your stroke.
+The key `'` or `]` must be included, and you must hit `enter` at the end of your stroke.Happy stroking!

-Happy stroking!

 ![teehee!](pinky.gif)